Susan Berman: Murder

-Berman initially acted as a media spokesperson for Durst, and is believed to have facilitated his public alibi.
-She supplied a deposition in the case in 1982, which Durst faxed to investigators after her murder.
-Berman had remained Durst's friend and received two large cash gifts totaling $50,000 from him in the months before her death; she had last written to Durst on November 5, 2000, expressing hope that her financial entreaties would not ruin their friendship.
-Earlier in 2000, the New York State Police, at the request of then-Westchester County District Attorney Jeanine Pirro, had re-opened an investigation into Kathleen's disappearance, and was urged by her friends to contact Berman for an interview.
-Berman was killed weeks after the re-opened investigation was publicized.
+Berman claimed to have acted as a media spokesperson for Durst, and is believed to have facilitated his public alibi.
+In 1982, she provided the case with a deposition, a copy of which Durst faxed to investigators after her murder.
+Berman had remained Durst's friend and received two $25,000 checks totaling $50,000 from him in the months before her death; she had last written to Durst on November 5, 2000, expressing hope that her financial entreaties would not ruin their friendship.
+Earlier in 2000, the New York State Police, at the request of then-Westchester County District Attorney Jeanine Pirro, had reopened an investigation into Kathleen's disappearance, and was urged by the missing woman's friends, without apparent success, to contact Berman for an interview.
+Berman was killed weeks after the reopened investigation was publicized.

-Durst's 2015 arrest warrant mentioned a previously undisclosed typewritten letter, mailed from New York on January 9, 2001 to a West Los Angeles police station, titled, "Possible motive for Susan Berman murder."
-The letter said Berman suspected Durst was involved in his wife's disappearance, and specified that Durst was planning to visit her in late December.
-Berman biographer Scott told the New York Post in February 2017, before witnesses were to testify against Durst in a pre-trial hearing, that the evidence pointed to his guilt in Berman's murder.
-Durst was ultimately convicted of Berman's murder on September 17, 2021, and sentenced to life in prison.
-Two months later, Durst died in prison.
+Durst's 2015 arrest warrant mentioned a previously undisclosed typewritten letter, mailed from New York on January 9, 2001, to a West Los Angeles police station, titled, "Possible motive for Susan Berman murder."
+The letter said Berman suspected Durst had been involved in his wife's disappearance, and specified that Durst was planning to visit her in late December.

+Scott, Berman's biographer, predicted to Page Six that Durst would be found guilty.
+"The evidence is clear.
+I don’t see how he can get out of this one,” she said.
+On September 17, 2021, Durst was convicted of Berman's murder and, several weeks later, was sentenced to life in prison.
+Four months after the conviction, he died in prison.

-Berman is interred next to her father at Home of Peace Memorial Park in East Los Angeles, California near The Three Stooges including former Stooges Shemp Howard and Curly Howard.
+Berman is interred at Home of Peace Memorial Park in East Los Angeles, California.